yktoo/yktoo.com/content/software/ymuse/index.en.md

 ## Ymuse features

-* Connection to a local or remote MPD server, auto(re)connect function.
+* Connection to a local or remote MPD server via TCP or Unix domain socket, auto(re)connect function.
 * Displaying, sorting, and shuffling the play queue.
 Track removal.
 * Filtering the play queue on a substring.
 * Saving the play queue as a playlist (new or existing).